 Music at USD: Be a Part of It!

-The mission of the Department of Music at the University of South Dakota is to provide students with the knowledge and skills to become professional musicians - performers, educators, scholars and lifelong learners.
-Students are provided opportunities for musical development, leadership development and personal enrichment through mentored performances, classroom studies, individual instruction and guided research.
+The mission of the Department of Music at the University of South Dakota is to provide students with the knowledge and skills to become professional musicians—performers, educators, scholars and lifelong learners.
+Students are provided opportunities for musical development, leadership growth, and personal enrichment through mentored performances, classroom study, individual instruction, and guided research.
+The department embraces and practices Inclusive Excellence by valuing diversity and inclusiveness in all areas of study, performance, and outreach.

 We Thought You'd Like to Know: